Suites & Cottages at c/o The Maidstone Long Island

 Hans Christian Andersen (1805 – 1875) was a Danish author and poet noted for his children's stories.
 These include "The Steadfast Tin Soldier", "The Snow Queen", "The Little Mermaid", "Thumbelina", "The Little Match Girl", and the "The Ugly Duckling".
 During his lifetime he was acclaimed for having…

-Tove Jansson (1914 – 2001) was a Swedish-speaking Finnish novelist, painter, honorary Professor of Philosophy, illustrator, and comic strip author.
-She was the author of, among other works, the Mumin books.
-Specifications Queen bed, full shower/tub combination bath, desk, sunny, faces front with views…
+Tove Jansson (1914 – 2001) was a Swedish-speaking Finnish author, painter, honorary Professor of Philosophy, illustrator, and comic strip author.
+She was the author of, among other works, the Moomin books which wonderful characters are loved worldwide today.
+Room details Queen Size bed, full shower/tub…

 Astrid Lindgren (1907 – 2002) was a Swedish author and screenwriter who is the world's 25th most translated author and has sold roughly 145 million copies worldwide.
 She is best known for the Pippi Longstocking, Karlsson-on-the-Roof and the Six Bullerby Children book series.
-Specifications King bed,…
+Room details King Size…

 Sonja Henie (1912 -1969) was a Norwegian figure skater and actress.
 She was a three-time Olympic Champion (1928, 1932, 1936), a ten-time World Champion (1927-1936) and a six-time European Champion (1931-1936).
 Henie won more Olympic and World titles than any other ladies figure skater.
 At the height…